-As we approach Easter, many homeowners will be considering putting their properties on the market or starting the process of searching for new home.
-A lot of emphasis is placed on making the inside perfect, but the outside can often be overlooked.
-So, in this article we thought we’d offer a few tips to maximise curb appeal.
+As we approach Easter, many homeowners will be considering putting their properties on the market or starting the process of searching for a new home.
+A lot of emphases is placed on making the inside perfect, but the outside can often be overlooked.
+So, in this article, we thought we’d offer a few tips to maximise curb appeal.
 In this first of two articles, we’re going to focus on what you don’t want!

 But first, what is curb appeal?
 It’s the all-important first impression when someone arrives outside the property.
 Even with the best photos online, an unkempt exterior can prevent more people that you’d think from venturing inside.

 You may even have done it yourself?
 You’ve arrived at a property for a viewing, or taken an advance drive-by, only to be so put off by what you’re seeing that you can’t bring yourself to do the viewing.

 So, what are the things which are to be avoided if at all possible?

 You don’t need to have a fresh coat of exterior paint and new fixtures and fittings to maximise curb appeal, although it will help!

 Here’s what you really don’t want, unless you’re selling a property in need of renovation:

 - Missing or slipped roof tiles or slates

 - Blown double glazing units (showing condensation within)

 - Broken or rusting fixtures, including gates and garage doors